CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

      ![](./media/lab3-13.png)

 1. Review your configuration.
-Wait for the set up process to complete.
+Wait for the setup process to complete.

-1. When your project is created, you will be brought by default to the Agents playfround in Azure AI Foundry portal, which should look similar to the following image:
+1. When your project is created, you will be brought by default to the Agents playground in the Azure AI Foundry portal, which should look similar to the following image:

    ![](./media/lab3-12.png)